 Another study looked at methylcellulose in 538 patients with constipation.
 In the majority of these patients (61%), bowel movement frequency, bowel movement consistency, and ease of passage returned to normal.
 Researchers suggested that methylcellulose was useful in acute and chronic constipation cases (16).

-12Senna, lactulose, sorbitol, and oral bisacodyl are all effective constipation treatments.
+12Senna, lactulose, sorbitol, and oral bisacodyl are all effective colon cleanse options to treat constipation.
 One study compared senna and lactulose in the elderly.
 Researchers concluded that both these treatments were well-tolerated by the patients – but senna combined with fiber had increased effectiveness when compared to lactulose (17).

 Senna tablets further helped individuals post-partum with constipation issues.
 It was noted that there was a 93% success rate with the senna tablets (18).